 In large clinical trials, denosumab was not associated with changes in serum aminotransferase levels during therapy and rates of most adverse reactions were similar in patients who received denosumab as placebo.
-There have been no published reports of clinically apparent acute liver injury attributed to denosumab therapy.
+Since its approval and more wide-scale use, it has been implicated in only one instance of clinically apparent acute liver injury which resulted in chronic injury that was responsive to corticosteroid therapy and likely represented an unrelated onset of autoimmune liver disease.
 Thus, significant liver injury from denosumab must be very rare, if it occurs at all.

 Mechanism of Injury

 Denosumab is a human monoclonal antibody and is unlikely to be inherently hepatotoxic.
 While most recombinant proteins are metabolized by the liver, the metabolism leads largely to small peptides and amino acids which may be reused to synthesize proteins and are unlikely to be toxic or immunogenic.
-The RANKL pathways is important in bone turnover and formation and is found on the surface of marrow stromal cells and activated T cells, but has no recognized effect on the liver.
+The RANK ligand pathways are important in bone turnover and formation.
+RANK is found on the surface of marrow stromal cells and on activated T cells, but its engagement by ligand has no recognized effect on the liver.
+However, its engagement of immunocytes suggests that it might lead to a self-perpetuating autoimmune condition such as autoimmune hepatitis.

 REPRESENTATIVE TRADE NAMES